With Saints on other line, LB Reuben Foster snatched by 49ers

 SANTA CLARA, Calif. -- New San Francisco 49ers linebacker Reuben Foster was in the middle of a phone call with the New Orleans Saints on Thursday night when the Niners buzzed in on the other line.

 In an instant, the former?
-Alabama Crimson Tide?star went from believing he was about to become a member of the Saints via the 32nd pick in the first round?to becoming a Niner with the 31st selection.
+Alabama?star went from believing he was about to become a member of the Saints via the 32nd pick in the first round?to becoming a Niner with the 31st selection.

 To put it mildly, Foster found himself in an awkward spot.

-"That's a funny story," Foster said at his introductory news conference Friday afternoon.
+"That's a funny story," Foster said at his introductory news conference Friday.

-Because of all that, and Foster's affinity for former Niners linebacker Patrick Willis, Foster said he wanted to be a Niner.
+Because of all that, and Foster's affinity for former San Francisco linebacker Patrick Willis, Foster said he wanted to be a Niner.

 "So I clicked over to the San Francisco 49ers and I said hello, with the New Orleans Saints still on the line," Foster said.
 "I wanted to be a 49er so bad."